 Technology and Engineering Education

-The Technology and Engineering Education Program prepares students to teach in the areas of communications, construction, manufacturing, biotechnology, and transportation.
-The content of the degree is derived extensively from technology and the impact that technology makes on society and the environment.
+The technology and engineering education degree program prepares students to teach in the areas of communications, construction, manufacturing, biotechnology, and transportation.
+The content is derived extensively from technology and the impact that technology makes on society and the environment.
 Graduates desiring teaching licensure for the secondary schools of Indiana must meet the requirements of the technology and engineering education major under the teaching curriculum.
-The department has an articulation agreement with Ivy Tech Community College that allows for seamless transfer of credits to the Technology and Engineering Education Program.
+The department has an articulation agreement with Ivy Tech Community College that allows for seamless transfer of credits to the Technology Education Program.

 The Technology Management Program is designed primarily as a degree completion transfer program to articulate with accredited associate of science and associate of applied science programs in industrial and engineering technology related fields.
 The program focuses on the technology management skills needed to prepare students for career advancement in supervision and management.
 Graduates of the program are competent in supervision, quality control, production planning, workplace law, project management, and a variety of other skills that prepare them for technology management.